Taylor Motter Player Props: Cardinals vs. Twins

 Taylor Motter At The Plate

-- Motter has a hit in six of 13 games played this season (46.2%), but no multi-hit games.
+- Motter has picked up a hit in seven games this year (50.0%), including one multi-hit game.

-- Motter has driven in a run twice this season, but just one in each of those games.
+- Motter has picked up an RBI twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.